HotelQuickly/advanced-cache/README.md

   cache.asString(countryCachePolicy, fetchCountryStringCodeFromSomeWherePromise).then(countryCode => {})
   cache.asSerialized(userCachePolicy, fetchUserObjectFromSomeWherePromise).then(user => user.fly())

- //when you need direct access to redis client directly cache.redis.mget(['country-code:13', 'user:12']).then(() => {})
+ //when you need direct access to redis client cache.redis.mget(['country-code:13', 'user:12']).then(() => {})
 ```